Skip to content

 About the Government’s prioritisation: Migration and integration

-The Government is carrying out a paradigm shift with a migration policy that is responsible and sustainable in the long term.
+The Government is carrying out a responsible and long-term sustainable overhaul of the regulatory frameworks concerning migration.
 This means Sweden is redirecting its focus from being a country for asylum immigration to now being a country for labour immigration.
 Sweden needs to continue to attract foreign experts, researchers and talents in order to strengthen Swedish competitiveness and Sweden’s status as a research nation.
+Asylum immigration is at its lowest level since 1985.
 Reduced asylum immigration creates better conditions for successful integration.
 The Government believes in every individual’s motivation.
-Integration policy should enable more people to contribute to Swedish society.
+Integration policy should enable more people to fully become part of, and contribute to, Swedish society.
+This is one of the prerequisites for the long-term sustainable financing of social welfare.

 An orderly migration policy